 Stat check: A 2024 beauty industry survey showed 63% of microblading clients needed touch-ups in the first 18 months, compared to 37% of ombre brow clients.

-Longevity favours ombre for those who want fewer appointments and longer-lasting semi-permanent brow treatments.
+Longevity favours ombre for those who want fewer appointments and longer-lasting brow treatments.

 Whether you choose a micro-pigmented or powder-filled, ombre brow healing period and aftercare are just as important as the procedure.